Repotting an orchid is an important step in the life cycle of the plant.

 It usually contains high amounts of composted maritime pine bark.

-- Read our page on orchid-specific substrate
+- Read our page on the right soil mix for orchids

 How to repot the orchid

 - Delicately pull out the plant from its present pot.

 - Clean up the root system: damaged or rotting roots.

 For that, use a previously disinfected cutter blade or shave.